-Dr. Yasmin Jetha (67) holds a masters degree in Management Science from Imperial College (London), and is a Fellow of the Chartered Institute of Management Accountants.
-She was awarded an honorary Doctor of Laws degree by the University of Leicester in 2005, and was made an honorary Fellow of the University of Bedfordshire in 2011.
-She is currently a non-executive director of The Royal Bank of Scotland Group Plc and also Guardian Media Group in the United Kingdom.
-During her executive career, she was the Chief Information Officer at Bupa and prior to that Chief Operating Officer at the Financial Times.
+Dr. Yasmin Jetha (67) holds a masters degree (London), and is a Fellow of the Chartered Institute of Management Accountants.
+She was awarded an honorary Doctor of Laws degree by the University of Leicester in 2005, and was made an honorary Fellow currently a non-executive director of The Royal Bank of Scotland Group Plc and also Guardian Media Group in the United Kingdom.
+During her executive career, she was the Chief Information Officer at Bupa and Times.
 Dr Jetha joined the board in September 2009 as an independent non-executive director and is the Chairperson of the Human Resources and Remuneration Committee, and a member of the Strategy & Investments Committee.